fishinwind/workshop/rst/Block_1/class-10.rst

 This is important!!

-Any Questions on file formats or our strategy?
+Any questions on file formats or our strategy?

 Decide on Coding Strategy
 =========================